19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [Act 30 of 2015 wef 22/01/2016]

+### Directions by Minister

+7A\.
+The Minister may give to the Authority any direction under section 5 of the Public Sector (Governance) Act 2018.

+[Act 5 of 2018 wef 01/04/2018]

 ### Appointment of committees and delegation of powers

 8\.—(1) The Authority may appoint from among its own members or other persons who are not members such number of committees as it thinks fit consisting of members or other persons or members and other persons for purposes which, in the opinion of the Authority, would be better regulated and managed by means of such committees.

-(2) The Authority may, subject to such conditions or restrictions as it thinks fit, delegate to any such committee or to any member, officer or employee of the Authority, any of the functions or powers of the Authority under this Act or any other written law, except the power of delegation conferred by this section.
+(2) The Authority may, subject to such conditions or restrictions as it thinks fit, delegate to any such committee or to any member, officer or employee of the Authority, any of the functions or powers of the Authority under this Act or any other written law.

-(3) No delegation under this section shall prevent the performance or exercise of any function or power by the Authority.
+[Act 5 of 2018 wef 01/04/2018]

+(3) [Deleted by Act 5 of 2018 wef 01/04/2018]

 ## PART IV

 PROVISIONS RELATING TO STAFF

-### Appointment of Chief Executive and other employees
+### Chief Executive, officers and employees, etc.

-9\.—(1) The Authority shall, with the approval of the Minister, appoint a Chief Executive on such terms and conditions as the Authority may determine.

-(2) The Chief Executive shall —

-(a) be known by such designation as the Authority may determine;

-(b) be responsible to the Authority for the proper administration and management of the functions and affairs of the Authority in accordance with the policy laid down by the Authority; and

-(c) not be removed from office without the consent of the Minister.

-(3) The Minister shall consult the Public Service Commission before granting his approval under subsection (1) or before giving his consent under subsection (2)(c).

-(4) If the Chief Executive is temporarily absent from Singapore, or is temporarily unable to perform his duties by reason of illness or otherwise, another person may be appointed by the Authority to act in the place of the Chief Executive during any such period of absence from duty.
+9\.—(1) There must be a Chief Executive of the Authority, whose appointment, removal, discipline and promotion must be in accordance with the Public Sector (Governance) Act 2018.

+(2) The Authority may, subject to the Public Sector (Governance) Act 2018, appoint an individual to act temporarily as the Chief Executive during any period, or during all periods, when the Chief Executive —

+(a) is absent from duty or Singapore; or

+(b) is, for any reason, unable to perform the duties of the office.

-(5) The Authority may, from time to time, appoint and employ on such terms and conditions as the Authority may determine such other employees, consultants and agents as may be necessary for the effective performance of its functions.
+(3) The Authority may, subject to the Public Sector (Governance) Act 2018, appoint and employ, on such terms and conditions as it may determine, such other officers, employees, consultants and agents as may be necessary for the effective performance of its functions.

+[Act 5 of 2018 wef 01/04/2018]

 ### Protection from personal liability